dalekube/hR/README.md

 # hR
 Transform and analyze workforce data in meaningful ways for human resources (HR) analytics.
+Get started with workforce planning using a simple Shiny app.

 # Installation
 Install the package from CRAN by running the `install.packages("hR")` command.